 <Wire.h>

-The EEPROM library is used to keep the track of user select input if Arduino is not turned on.
-And when user power on the Arduino it gets the previous state of push buttons using EEPROM library.
+The EEPROM library is used to keep track of user user-selected input if the Arduino is not turned on.
+And when the user powers on the Arduino, it gets the previous state of the push buttons using the EEPROM library.
 The Wire.h library is used since the RTC DS3231 module is communicated using I2C.

-Always check if the RTC is properly wired or it is not damaged, since RTC will play an important role in time keeping of the whole reminder system.
+Always check if the RTC is properly wired or if it is not damaged, since the RTC will play an important role in time keeping of the whole reminder system.

 if (! rtc.begin()) { // check if rtc is connected